AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 [Axes Basics](../Axes_Grid_Scales_Trends_etc/Axis_Basics) tutorial.

-In this section we will quickly demonstrate how axis position can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.
+In this section we will quickly demonstrate how axis orientation can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.

 ### Positioning